Sugaml/AMS/README.md

 ## Usage

-Go to the AMS folder and run
+Go to the LMS folder and run

 ```bash
 python manage.py runserver